 Influenzanet is a system to monitor the activity of influenza-like-illness (ILI) with the aid of volunteers via the internet

-The figure below shows where Flusurvey participants are based.
-London, the South, and the East are well represented, but we would like to get a larger proportion from the North, Scotland and Wales.
-We'd also like to have more children involved, please tell your friends!
+The figure below shows where Flusurvey participants were based.
+South East and London were very well represented, though we would like to get a larger proportion from Northern Ireland, North East England and Wales.
+We'd also like to have more children <17 years of age involved, please tell your friends and family!